 - Open the VPN app and log in with the account you created in step 1.

-You’ll now have access to the stream of your choice, as if you were in the country of your VPN server.
+You’ll now have access to the streams of your choice as if you were in the country of your VPN server.
 With the VPNs suggested in this article, you shouldn’t run into any problems, as long as you choose the right server location.
-However, if it doesn’t work, you can always try to connect to a different server on the same location or to delete your browser’s cookies before trying again.
+However, if it doesn’t work, you can always try to connect to a different server on the same location or delete your browser’s cookies before trying again.

 The Best VPN Providers for Football and the World Cup